Sewing a Fairer Future

-***Thank you to the Moonee Valley City Council and the contents of this blog was taken from their news & stories***
+Thank you to the Moonee Valley City Council for this article

 In a small building on a former servo site at Moonee Ponds Junction, lives are being transformed one stitch at a time.

 Assembled Threads is a social enterprise helping to upskill garment makers, guide them towards a qualification, and provide a pathway to ongoing employment.

 Their first products are reversible face masks and a soon-to-be-launched range of linen homewares such as aprons, tea-towels, napkins, bags and picnic blankets.

 They are working towards branching into promotional workwear, industry-grade PPE, and even fluorescent safety vests made from recycled plastic bottles.